• Skip to primary navigation

 1. Parsley: You can use Italian parsley or standard parsley, either will work.

+No two recipes for Epis are the same, and they change based on each chef that is making them!
 The below ingredients are not listed in my Haitian Epis Recipe, but have been included in other videos/recipes I found while researching.
-You can choose to add them to your Epis Recipe if you prefer:
+You can choose to add them to your Epis Recipe if you’d like:

 • Cilantro